hfour/wsrun/README.md

 Examples:

-`yarn pkg-run watch` will run `yarn watch` on every individual package, in parallel.
+`yarn wsrun watch` will run `yarn watch` on every individual package, in parallel.

-`yarn pkg-run build --smart` will build all packages, in stages, starting from those that don't depend on other packages.
+`yarn wsrun build --smart` will build all packages, in stages, starting from those that don't depend on other packages.

-`yarn pkg-run watch planc --all` will watch planc and all of its dependencies.
+`yarn wsrun watch planc --all` will watch planc and all of its dependencies.

-`yarn pkg-run build h4zip --all --smart` will build all the deps. in order, then build h4zip
+`yarn wsrun build h4zip --all --smart` will build all the deps. in order, then build h4zip

-`yarn pkg-run clean` will remove the build folders in every package.
+`yarn wsrun clean` will remove the build folders in every package.

-`yarn pkg-run test` will test every package.
+`yarn wsrun test` will test every package.

 Todo: